AR Casino Games May Still Be A While AwayDavid Burgundy | 28 Jun 2017

 However, industry experts are speculating that AR may have quite a while to go before it’s ready for the mainstream gaming space.

-Tech Moguls Believe That AR Would Be Better Used In Land-Based Casinos
+Believed that AR Would Be Better In Land-Based Casinos

 Last November, three iGaming experts at the 2016 EiG Expo enjoyed a high-paced debate on the very subject of why AR casino games have yet to begin appearing at online casinos.
 The experts also delved into the topic of practical applications for the technology in iGaming.